 Areas of managed turfgrass were divided into four sampling areas based on topography, soil properties, and management intentions.
 Soil samples were collected from the turfgrass areas across the campus and submitted for laboratory analysis including pH, buffer pH, phosphorus and potassium, and other soil properties.
-Figure 2 shows the locations of the soil sampling areas as well as environmental sensitive areas and Table 1 summarizes the laboratory results.
+Figure 2 shows the locations of the soil sampling areas as well as environmentally sensitive areas and Table 1 summarizes the laboratory results.
 Appendix A presents the soil laboratory data.
 No sampling was performed within wooded areas or landscaped areas.

 Soil laboratory results were converted into nutrient management ratings based on the Virginia Nutrient Management Standards and Criteria (VNMS&C).
-Soil phosphorous concentrations rated Low-, and potassium concentrations ranged from Low+ to Medium+.
-Soil samples exhibited moderately low pH values ranging from 4.9 to 6.3.
-The majority of the soil samples were well below the pH target level of 6.2 for turfgrass.
+Soil phosphorous concentrations ranged from Low + to Low-, and potassium concentrations ranged from Low+ to Medium+.
+Soil samples exhibited moderately low pH values ranging from 5.6 to 5.9.
+All of the soil samples were below the pH target level of 6.2 for turfgrass.